Karla-Stein/sisters-in-cash/TESTING.md

 ## Tidy Up

-As a final step before submission, I revalidated the HTML and CSS Javascript to ensure that all recent code changes maintained compliance with best practices and accessibility standards.
+As a final step before submission, I revalidated the HTML, CSS and Javascript to ensure that all recent code changes maintained compliance with best practices and accessibility standards.
 I also completed a last round of tidy-ups.
 Following fixes were made:

 - Labeled all implemented or borrowed code for clarity and attribution